 13: The 5GMSd-Aware Application selects one of the available Service Descriptions.

 14: The Media Player provides Service Operation Point parameters associated with the selected Service Description to the Media Session Handler.
+If such Service Operation Point does not exist, then Media Player rejects the 5GMSd-Aware Application request.
+The 5GMSd-Aware may repeat steps 13 and 14 in this case.

 15: The Media Session Handler selects a Dynamic Policy based on the provided Service Operation Point parameters, using an identifier to correlate the two.